 Go to the App Engine page:

-Select or create a Cloud Platform project.
+Select or create a Cloud project.

-In the Your first app with Python page, select a region to specify where you want your App Engine application located.
+Select a region to specify where you want to your App Engine application located.
 More information about App Engine locationshelp_outline

 After the App Engine application is created in your project, the Dashboard page opens.